kucharskimaciej/workshop-rwd/css/flexbox.md

 </style>
 ```

-The flex container is an element that defines the *flex context* - how the elements inside are positioned, the spacing around them and their orienation.
+The flex container is an element that defines the *flex context* - how the elements inside are positioned, the spacing around them and their orientation.

 ## Flex items orientation